shotgunsoftware/sg-siggraph-2019/README.md

-# Shotgun Developer Day 2019 Resources
+# Shotgun Day 2019 Resources

 ## What is Shotgun Day?
 A day of classes for people interested in developing custom solutions with Shotgun.